 Bruno Mars: Hawaiian guy can't decide what genre he should stick to.
 His most famous song is about doing something dangerous for a woman that hates him.

 Miley Cyrus A thirteen-year old girl moves from the country to Hollywood, gets a TV show with her father which resembles her real life (at least, the one she has after the show becomes popular), and sings songs about leading a normal life in Hollywood.
 Her mistakes become fodder for the tabloids, and growing up in public becomes controversial.
-She soon dresses like a Winged Humanoid and dates a handsome Australian boy.
+She soon dresses like a Winged Humanoid, dates a handsome Australian boy, and decides to become a sexualized\insane party animal.

 Mindless Self Indulgence: A quartet from New York who can't decide what genre their playing.
 The original bassist left and was replaced by Gerard Way's wife.